Checking date: 28/05/2025 19:03:22

 Description of contents: programme

 1. Combinatorics and basic probability 2.
 Advanced counting techniques and generatrices functions.
 3. Discrete dynamics: linear difference equations and applications.
-4. Equivalence and order relations 5.
-Graph theory and applications 6.
-Trees
+4. Graph theory and applications 5.
+Trees 6.
+Complex networks

 Learning activities and methodology